aantonelli94/aantonelli94.github.io/_pages/research.md

 Lost in the elegance of the black-hole solutions to the Einstein equations, it is sometimes easy to forget that such objects are very much **astrophysical**.
 Perhaps the most astounding astrophysical observations of black holes concern the *supermassive black holes* at the centre of most galaxies.
 These are key ingredients in our current understanding of how galaxies form.

->In my research I focus on understanding the effects of *accretion disks* around supermassive black holes, and whether they could have an observational impact on detectable LISA sources or on galaxy formation.
+>In my research I focus on understanding the astrophysical environments of supermassive black holes (including Sgr A\*, the behemoth in our cosmic backyard), and whether they could have an observational impact on detectable LISA sources or on galaxy formation.

-Supermassive black holes may be detected with LISA in the future, but they are already known to be there in most galaxies.
-This is certainly the case for Sgr A\*, the behemoth in our cosmic backyard.
-In fact, the Milky Way contains thousands of other sources, such as white-dwarf binaries, that are compact enough to be seen across the electromagnetic and gravitational spectra.

->  I am interested in using  the thousands of *galactic binaries* we expect to detect with LISA as precise probes to test general relativity and the environments of the Milky Way.

 [Projects](/research_areas/astrophysics){: .btn--research}